 Why were you not disciplined?

 I was interested in theater.
-The intense vocal training required to sing opera didn't interest me as much as doing theater and the craft of acting.
-So the vocal craft didn't interest me that much.
+In the beginning, the intense vocal training required to sing opera didn't interest me as much as doing theater.
+So the vocal craft didn't interest me as much as the craft of acting.
 But that changed, and now the vocal craft has become a kind of martial art for me.
 I love working technically with my instrument and developing myself.
 Suddenly, I almost can't live without it.
 That process has made me kind of craft-centric.
 That you've done your homework and know your craft is important to me in general.

 Is that the most important thing in your life?